azsk/AzTS-docs/Control coverage/Feature/VirtualMachineScaleSet.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API to get all the public IPs for the specified VMSS:
+- REST API to get all the public IPs for the specified VMSS:
   /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/virtualMachineScaleSets/{resourceName}/publicipaddresses?api-version=2019-07-01
   <br />